 Preferred Provider Organization (PPO) - the organization(s) the Trust contracts with to provide the network of Preferred Hospitals, Physicians and other Providers and medical management including utilization review.
-The PPO is currently Aetna.
+The PPO is currently Aetna and Alaska Regional Medical Center, MatSu Regional Hospital, Surgery Center of Anchorage, New Frontier Anesthesia, Alaska Hand Rehabilitation, Ascension Physical Therapy, and Chugach Physical Therapy.